ihippik/pg-sniffer/README.md

 This version displays a queries with a delay of a few seconds.

+For traffic capturing you needed administrative privileges (for example, `sudo`)

 ### Commands
 * capture - start listening
 * list - network device list